 Meanwhile, young Silicon Valley entrepreneurs saw opportunities that big boys like Schwinn and Raleigh didn’t.

 Encouraged by Wolfe, mechanical engineer Phil Wood started out in 1971 modernizing hubs and bottom brackets.
-Wheel chairs were as mobile as heavy shopping carts until Wood re-engineered them, giving riders new independence and birthing a cottage industry for makers.
-Phil Wood & Co.’s stronger and lower maintenance products went global and are still manufactured in San Josè.
+Wheel chairs were as mobile as heavy shopping carts until Wood re-engineered them, giving the wheel chair-bound new independence and birthing a cottage industry for makers.
+Phil Wood & Co.’s stronger and lower maintenance bicycle products went global and are still manufactured in San Josè.

 Sinyard worked his way through San Josè State’s School of Business fixing up and selling beater bikes he bought at the Berryessa Flea Market.
 In 1974 he sold his VW bus for the bucks to tour Europe on his bike.
 In Italy Sinyard fortuitously met Cino Cinelli, whose bicycles and components were among the world’s best.
 Sinyard offered to become Cinelli’s California distributor and was accepted.